zhaoyuzhi/VCGAN/README.md

 ## 4 Download pre-trained model

+### 4.1 Training

-Please download pre-trained ResNet50-Instance-Normalized model and other pre-trained models at this [link](https://portland-my.sharepoint.com/:f:/g/personal/yzzhao2-c_my_cityu_edu_hk/ElK6UAagtNdBrJXdiqgxwAQBvRtWDE3Iz004OevS1HcTvw?e=dtLlh9) if you want to train VCGAN.
+Please download pre-trained ResNet50-Instance-Normalized model and other pre-trained models at this:

+link: https://pan.baidu.com/s/1UH_MyLwCKPXyQag3k57RZg?pwd=d2fn code: d2fn

 It contains a folder named `trained_models`; then you can put it under `train` folder.
 The hyper-parameters follow the settings of original paper except normalization.

+### 4.1 Testing

-Please download at this [link](https://portland-my.sharepoint.com/:f:/g/personal/yzzhao2-c_my_cityu_edu_hk/EjDSgrWFq_tKitsJipgcgFUBkzjcRyROcpuWNZSCJBx6OA?e=Y46pS1) if you want to test VCGAN.
+Please download pre-trained VCGAN models at this:

+link: https://pan.baidu.com/s/1jp2aUUYFT4A81ArerIsjyQ?pwd=j3gy code: j3gy

 It contains a folder named `models`; then you can put it under `train` folder.
 Note that there are three models provided.
-The `model1_*.pth` is by default.
+The `model1_Second_Stage_epoch500_bs1_448p.pth` is by default.

 Note that they are re-trained on a single GPU that might lead to slightly different results compared with the original one.